Importing Data into the Database

 - JSON/XML File

 Files in all the supported formats can be imported directly from an archive (zip, gzip, bzip2) without creating any intermediate disk file that may be quite large.
 Multiple CSV files can be imported at a time.

 Import Data into a Destination Database

-To import data from a local file:
+To import data from a local file into a Hadoop table:

 - On the Tools menu, point to Import and then click the command for the source file format (for example, from Excel).